vitormmarquioni/vitormmarquioni.github.io/README.md

 ## Projects

-I have worked in different scientific projects and you can check them here.
+I have worked on different scientific projects and you can check them here.
 (Under construction) [View all projects...](projects.md)

 ---